Nadine Shehab, PharmD, MPH

-At Lantana, Nadine uses her expertise in public health, and pharmaceutical and epidemiological sciences to support multiple projects related to healthcare delivery, quality reporting, and public health.
-Additionally, she helps identify opportunities to advance medication and patient safety and improve healthcare delivery.
+At Lantana, Nadine uses her expertise in public health and pharmaceutical and epidemiological sciences to lead and support multiple projects related to healthcare delivery, quality reporting, and public health.
+She also identifies opportunities to advance medication and patient safety and improve healthcare delivery through electronic data exchange.

 What technological advancement can you not live without?